Last Updated: Nov 11, 2019

-Hahnemann University Hospital is scheduled to close in September 2019.
+Hahnemann University Hospital is now closed.
 The Pennsylvania Medical Society and component county medical societies understand that this is a blow to the medical community and the residents they serve.
 We will continue to update this page with resources and information in an effort to assist physicians and residents during this difficult time.

-What should Hahnemann physicians who are looking to find new positions know about the credentialing process?
+What should Hahnemann physicians know about the credentialing process?

 For all Hahnemann physicians that need to find positions and credential at various hospitals, please note the information below that you must gather.
 Your first stop should be with the Hahnemann Medical Staff Office: